-Ruskin Mill Trust offers a range of day and residential placements for individuals aged five through to 40+.
-Applications are accepted year around.
+Ruskin Mill Trust offers a range of day and residential placements for individuals aged six through to 40+.
+Applications are accepted all year around.
 We offer up to 52 week placements.
-We accept private pay students and international students subject to vis requirements.
+We accept private pay students and international students subject to visa requirements.

 Our experienced admissions team are here to help you through the admissions process and answer any questions you may have, please phone or email to get in touch.